HSLdevcom/ruuvi-beacons-hsl/interfaces.md

 battery change.

 # Task status
-Please follow Issues on this repository to track proggress.
+Please follow issues on this repository to track progress.